vonnieda/WhoaLife/README.md

 7. On your Heroku app dashboard's Resources tab, open the Mailgun addon.

-    In the resulting dashboard, select the Sending menu, and within that select the Overview menu.
+    In the resulting dashboard, select the *Sending* menu, and within that select the *Overview* menu.
 Here, you'll find an *Authorized Recipients* dialog; enter in the email address you want mails to be sent to, and click "Save Recipient".

     Mailgun will then send a confirmation email to that address, so be sure to approve that.
+This will allow Mailgun to actually send you emails.

 8. There is no step 8!
 Wasn't that easy?